-The a which gives the sound of some through a cab in a room.
-The fact that it can be connected directly to a PA means it’s also a great option for the touring musician. is
+The Strymon Iridium is a guitar pedal which gives the sound of some iconic amplifiers through a cab in a room.
+The fact that it can be connected directly to a PA means it’s also a great option for the touring musician.

 Read on for a full review of this impressive piece of gear.